bagdaddy/m5-dlinear-fits/README.md

 - benchmarks - benchmark model forecasts
 - Evaluation - R code for estimating accuracy from forecast "submission"
   - submission_evaluation - has R code for estimating weights for each item, as well as all submissions with different hyperparameters of DLinear and FITS in *DLinear_eval* and *FITS_eval*
+- preprocessing-v1 - preprocessing done in the first part, resulted in 3 .pkl files of competition data
+- data-preprocessing-v2 - Only kept the required data for analysis